 He briefly passes off the monstrosity as an "ethically" created chimera capable of speech, but it's quickly discovered he couldn't possibly have done this morally.
 While he's waiting to be arrested for his crimes against both human and animals, he tries to solicit sympathy from his mutated child by telling her he's misunderstood.
 Not much to understand, dude, you're willing to destroy your own child and your beloved family pet for a job.

 In general, it's not a great parenting move to try and force your kid to conform to a gender identity they don't agree with.
-Assassination Classroom's Hiromi Shiota wanted a daughter so she could vicariously relive her own girlhood (which was admittedly terrible).
+Hiromi Shiota wanted a daughter so she could vicariously relive her own girlhood (which was admittedly terrible).
 When she gave birth to a son instead, she decided it didn't matter and raised Nagisa as a girl.
 Much to Nagisa's chagrin, Hiromi forced him to grow his hair out and wear feminine clothing.

 This alone is pretty awful, but it gets worse.
 Nagisa is in class 3-E at Kunugigaoka Middle School, which is where kids with bad grades end up.
-Hiromi doesn't want Nagisa in that class, but he's happy doing important assassination work with his classmates, so he's against switching out.
-To force her son to comply, Hiromi drugs Nagisa, brings him to school, and insists he burn down the building.
+Hiromi doesn't want Nagisa in that class, but he's happy doing important work with his classmates, so he's against switching out.
+To force her son to comply, Hiromi drugs Nagisa, brings him to school, and insists he torch the building.
 In other words: excellent parenting.
 She only gives up when he saves her from an assassin, because apparently now that he can kick ass, he's worth consideration as a human being.